Equinox21040/Quantum-Projects/README.md

 # Quantum-Projects
-These are some of the few quantum circuits I have designed.
+These are some of the quantum circuits I have designed.